Black and white

-Black-and-white (B&W or B/W) images combine black and white in a continuous spectrum, producing a range of shades of grey.
+Black-and-white (B&W or B/W) images combine black and white to produce a range of achromatic brightnesses of grey.
+It is also known as greyscale in technical settings.

 Media

 The history of various visual media began with black and white, and as technology improved, altered to color.
 However, there are exceptions to this rule, including black-and-white fine art photography, as well as many film motion pictures and art film(s).